 Whether you’re shopping for a savings account or a certificate of deposit, traditional banks generally don’t offer rates that are as competitive as those of an online bank.
-At time of writing it was not uncommon to find online savings accounts offering close to a 0.9% annual percentage yield (APY) while traditional banks were offering far less, with rates around 0.05% not uncommon.
+It’s not uncommon to find traditional savings accounts offering rates as low as 0.01%, which equals basically nonexistent earnings.

 Given the expenses entailed in running a brick-and-mortar business, the benefits of traditional banks come at the cost of more fees and higher fees.
 Traditional banks often levy minimum balance fees, direct deposit fees, late fees, over-limit fees, check fees and debit card fees.
 As with their low interest rates, these fees stem from the higher operating costs traditional banks incur.